CSC207-2022F-UofT/course-project-hello-woooorld-119/README.md

 1. https://github.com/CSC207-2022F-UofT/course-project-hello-woooorld-119/pull/20
 - most recent pull request with the most complete version of the Chatroom entity class.
+- Changed the types for userList and admin variable types to accommdate usage by the storage class and UIs
-- Included code that allows every created Chatroom to be stored in Storage
+- Included code that allows every created Chatroom to be stored in Storage using abstraction
 - Included a method to allow every new message sent to also be stored in the Chatroom's message storage and updates the Chatroom data in Storage

 2. https://github.com/CSC207-2022F-UofT/course-project-hello-woooorld-119/pull/8